KoliOyama/KoliOyama/README.md

 ## 🚀 What I'm Currently Working On

-- **Final Semester Project**: A MERN stack Trip planner with budget optimization.
+- **Final Semester Project**: A Trip planning web app with budget optimization.
-- **Web3**: Learning web3 development and exploring design patterns for Dapps.

 ## 🧰 Tools & Skills